-The Graduate Program in Health Studies at The University of Alabama is committed to providing a high quality, student-oriented program to students with the skills to design, implement and evaluate health education and health promotion programs.
-The graduate programs are theory-driven and are based on related research findings.
+The Department of Health Science at The University of Alabama is committed to providing a high quality, student-oriented programs to students with the skills to design, implement, and evaluate health education and health promotion programs.
+The graduate programs are theory driven and are based on related research findings.

 - Birch, David